aptos-labs/move-vscode-extension/README.md

 See the [configuration docs](docs/configuration.md) for the various ways to customize the extension and improve your experience.

+> [!NOTE]
+> Extension by itself won't download your dependencies from the network.
+> If you see `unresolved reference` errors on the `AptosFramework` imports, which ain't supposed to be
+> there - run `aptos move compile` once on your project to download your remote dependencies into the filesystem.

 ## Roadmap

 * More error highlighting: